Examples of the Best Email Message Greetings

 According to BusinessInsider.com, the average employee allocates about 25 percent of his day to slog through hundreds of emails.
 While some people need a brush up on basic email etiquette, others make mistakes simply because they're overwhelmed with the sheer volume of communications.

+During your job search, you'll likely send many, many emails, including cover letters, thank you notes, and messages to job search-related connections.
 In these emails, take the time to avoid making embarrassing errors, such as misspelling someone's name, and make sure to write notes that get a response.
 Read on for information on email etiquette, along with advice on how to craft the best greeting.

 Start with a Professional Greeting